MichaelCade/90DaysOfDevOps/Days/day41.md

 ## Open a pull request

 There is quite a bit going on in this next image, top left you can now see we are in the original or the master repository. then you can see what we are comparing and that is the original master and our forked repository.
 We then have a create pull request button which we will come back to shortly.
-We have our single commit but if this was more changes you might have multiple commits here. then we have the changes we have made in the readme.md file.
+We have our single commit but if this was more changes you might have multiple commits here. then we have the changes we have made in the readme.mdfile.

 ![](Images/Day41_Git12.png)